Rose Hill, Northenden: History

 In the 20th century, Rose Hill ceased to be a private dwelling.
 In 1915 it was purchased by the Manchester Poor Law Union to be used as a residential school for children suffering from ophthalmia.
 It was later used as a children's convalescent home and a nursery school, until it was taken over in 1955 by Manchester Corporation to be used as a children's home and juvenile remand home.
 The child care facility closed in the 1990s and was later the subject of a wide-ranging investigation into child abuse in Manchester's care homes from the 1960s to the 1980s.

 In 1979 a major landscape painting by the American artist Frederick Edwin Church was discovered at Rose Hill.
 The Icebergs had been bought by Sir Edward in the 1860s and, following his death, was subsequently forgotten.
+The painting is now in the collection of the Dallas Museum of Art in Dallas, Texas.

 Rose Hill was converted into flats in 2003 and most of the grounds built-over with private housing.

 Architecture

 Rose Hill was built in the mid-19th century on a courtyard plan.
 The main entrance door has a large fanlight and is topped with a broken pediment supported by Tuscan columns.

 Absalom Watkin extended the house in the late 19th century with "a single storey loggia of the finest ashlar with Doric order pilasters ... toy battlements appear elsewhere.
 The interiors are especially fine."
-The house has spectacular stained glass: "The windows and doors all have very fine and imaginative art nouveau stained glass, with rose trees, birds and other flowers and plants and employing clear glass as part of the design."
+The house has spectacular stained glass: "The windows and doors all have very fine and imaginative Art Nouveau stained glass, with rose trees, birds and other flowers and plants and employing clear glass as part of the design."